Asil Yaghi

 Is the plan now to make Gaza unlivable?

-What conspiracy is this that has sabotaged our lives and ended so many others?
+What complicity is this that has sabotaged our lives and ended so many others?

 What insanity is this that forces my family and I to think about how to get enough money to cross a concrete wall and then a desert, for the same price as a trip to the North Pole?